-Jeff Deyette is the assistant director of energy research and a senior energy analyst in the Climate and Energy program at the Union of Concerned Scientists.
+Jeff Deyette is the director of state policy and analysis in the Climate and Energy program at the Union of Concerned Scientists.
 Mr. Deyette conducts analysis on the economic and environmental costs and benefits of renewable energy and energy efficiency policies.
 He has written extensively for UCS and various renewable energy industry publications on the consumer, employment, and environmental benefits of increasing renewable energy use.

 Prior to joining UCS, Mr. Deyette worked as an environmental protection specialist for the New England division of the United States Army Corps of Engineers, where he assisted with environmental compliance and conservation programs.